Ben Dogra

 Ben Dogra was an American sports agent who, until July 2006, headed the Football Division of SFX Football, with associate Mark Heligman.

+He began his career in 1993 as an intern at SMG in St. Louis and later became a prominent sports agent, being named the 6th Most Powerful Sports Agent by Sports Business Journal in 2008.
+He was co-head of CAA Football with Tom Condon until his release in 2014 amid rumors of starting his own agency.
+In 2019, Dogra sued former client Robert Griffin III, alleging unpaid marketing and endorsement fees.

+Dogra's NFL clients have included notable players such as QB Robert Griffin III, RB Adrian Peterson, WR Braylon Edwards, LB Patrick Willis, and DE Mario Williams.

 Early life and education

-Dogra graduated from George Mason University with a B.S. in economics, then earned his law degree from St. Louis University School of Law.
+Dogra graduated from George Mason University with a B.S. in economics, then earned his Juris Doctor degree from St. Louis University School of Law.